 Just like with the other strategies I showed you, sprinkle LSI keywords from the Google Keyword Planner into your content.

-Chapter 4:Get Ready for Google's Mobile-first Index
+Chapter 5:Optimize for Google's Mobile-First Index

 Make Your Content Consistent Across Desktop and Mobile